• Skip to main content

 Vegetable Glycerin: Vegetable glycerin adds additional skin-soothing properties to this bubble bath recipe.
 It also locks moisture into the skin and protects the skin from harmful bacteria.
 I like to buy it from Mountain Rose Herbs.

-Optional: This bubble bath smells wonderfully of honey, but if you prefer to customize the scent, a few drops of favorite essential oils or even vanilla extract can be used.
+Optional: This bubble bath smells wonderfully of honey, but if you prefer to customize the scent, a few drops of a favorite essential oil or even vanilla extract can be used.
 Lavender oil would add a calming fragrance, whereas peppermint would be stimulating and energizing, for instance.

 a large white bowl filled homemade bubble bath with honey